alexrudy/AstroObject/Docs/source/index.rst

 AstroObject is a library for Object-Oriented Astronomy.
 Currently under development at `github`_, it contains tools for object-oriented management of Spectrum Data, Image Data, and Analytic Spectrum Data.
 More features are planned for the future.
 To get a sense of the philosophy of this project, read the introduction.

 ..
 Warning::
     This module is under development.
 The version number |version| is very low, indicating that much of this module may be unreliable.
 The behavior in specific instances is not guaranteed nor should it be trusted.
-For more information about the development of this module, see :doc:`installation`.
+For more information about the development of this module, see :ref:`development`.

 .. _Main_TOC: